ebrehault/slides/plone/ploneconf-2017-frontend.md

 But I talk with frontend developers, they are like: "Well that's cool"

-"Yeaaah... noooo....
-Imagine: workflow, access control, content-type definition, media management, etc."
+"OK that's maybe cool, but think about: workflow, access control, content-type definition, media management, etc."

 --------------------------------------------------------------------------------

-# They don't care

 <img src="./amazingly.jpg" />